Dekalb County Attorney

 FAQ: Will I Have To Go To Jail for a DUI?

 If you were arrested for DUI, we encourage you to contact a Dekalb County Attorney our DUI lawyer immediately.
 To prevent automatically losing your driving privileges, you must complete certain steps within a limited amount of time.
-A Dekalb County attorney from Andrew R. Lynch, P.C. can guide you through this process.
+A Dekalb County attorney from The Lynch Law Group can guide you through this process.
 In fact, we can help protect your rights from the very start.
 Without quality legal counsel, the likelihood of a positive conclusion is much less likely.
 We may even be able to get your charges dropped.
-Call a Dekalb County attorney at Andrew R. Lynch, P.C. for a consultation and do not delay.
+Call a Dekalb County attorney at The Lynch Law Group for a consultation and do not delay.

 If you were arrested for DUI then you have already spent some time in jail.
 Unfortunately, the time you spent in jail prior to sentencing does not count toward any time you might be sentenced upon a conviction.
 However, a Dekalb County attorney will make every effort to gain you a dismissal of your charge or else a reduction of your charge.